manpaco/imagect/README.md

 Here, I will show you how to build in Linux.
 For Windows build go to [MSW guide](/docs/msys2-build.md).

-ImageCT depends on one component:
+imagect depends on one component:

 - [wxWidgets](https://github.com/wxWidgets/wxWidgets) >= v3.2.0